Arrestee Drug Abuse Monitoring: Cancellation

 On January 29, 2004, the ADAM program was halted due to funding concerns.
 The program was reimplemented in 2007 funded by ONDCP and run by Abt Associates.
-ONDCP continued the program in 10 of the original site until 2014.
-Results can be seen on the ONDCP website.
+ONDCP continued the program in 10 of the original sites until 2014.

 Testing areas

 These sites were used at some or all points of the DUF/ADAM studies as testing areas.
 Some of the smaller locations such as Woodbury County, Iowa and Rio Arriba, New Mexico were added late in the program's life, in an attempt to gain information about non-metropolitan areas.
 In 2007 ten of the original sites continued: NYC, Chicago, Washington DC, Denver, Charlotte, Indianapolis, Sacramento, Portland, Minneapolis, Atlanta.
 In the last two years of operation, the program continued in five of these sites: Denver, Sacramento, NYC, Atlanta, Chicago.